-Loreto College is a professional place of work.
+Loreto College is a place of work for students.
 We do not insist on any particular dress for its employees or students, except where there are health and safety or security concerns, or where a job or placement requires a uniform or protective clothing to be worn.

-We do expect students to wear appropriate clothing in line with helping them to develop key employability skills.
-'Hoods' are not to be worn inside the college buildings and clothing with slogans or symbols that could cause offense should not be worn.
-Students should be mindful that they are working within a professional environment.
+'Hoods' are not to be worn inside the college buildings and clothing with slogans or symbols that could cause offense should not be worn as students should be mindful that they are working within a professional environment.